swefpifh/obsidian-note-state-icons/README.md

 ## ✍️ Author

-Maintained by **Swef**.
 Initial implementation generated with the assistance of AI and refined manually.
+Maintained by **swefpifh**.

 ---